 How to Deal with an Angry Customer

 In today's services oriented industries, it is extremely important for employees to demonstrate a consistently high level of customer satisfaction skills.
 An important element of achieving this goal is the ability for every employee to handle and resolve customer complaints efficiently and effectively.
-Addressing client satisfaction issues and providing exemplary customer service is critical in every business environment from local restaurants and small companies to large corporations with extended call centers, customer service agents and support staff.
+Addressing client satisfaction issues and providing exemplary customer service is critical in every business environment from local restaurants and small companies to retail outlets and large corporations with extended call centers, customer service agents and support staff.

 A customer complaint often provides an opportunity for a company to learn about deficiencies in their product, process or service delivery -- and to take steps towards improvement.
 Handling consumer complaints properly and effectively, either in person, on the phone or via email, often results in a happy client who will use your products or services again.
-A satisfied customer is also likely to share their positive experience with others.
+And a satisfied customer is also likely to share their positive experience with others.

 Here are seven tips to help you increase your skills for improving customer service.

-Step 1: Allow The Customer To Speak, And Listen To Their Complaints
+Step 1: Allow the Customer to Speak.
+And Listen to Their Complaints

-After asking the customer to explain the nature of their complain, do not interrupt them, which can increase their anger further and lead to additional conflict.
+After asking the customer to explain the nature of their complaint, do not interrupt them, which can increase their anger further and lead to additional conflict.
 Allowing the customer to fully describe the reasons for their dissatisfaction is key to deflating and ultimately resolving their issues.

 Even if the person is irate and yelling, do not take their comments personally.
 Try to remember that the customer is angry at the situation -- not at you personally -- and you are there to help address their concerns and to resolve the problem.

-If angry customer is not clearly describing their problem, try asking open ended questions to draw out more usable information.
+If angry a customer is not clearly describing their problem, try asking open ended questions to draw out more usable information.
 Asking qualifying questions can have a calming effect as the irate person begins to understand that you are truly interested in their problem -- and in trying to find a solution.

-Step 2: Ask If You Can Repeat The Complaints Using Your Own Words
+Step 2: Ask if You Can Repeat the Complaints Using Your Own Words

 Asking for permission is a subtle but important step towards gaining the customer's trust in your willingness to address their concerns, and helps to ensure that they are now listening to you.
 Do not include their terms of frustration in your response, but summarize the list of problems including any specific details.

-If you are not completely sure that you fully understand the customer's complaints, ask probing questions that invite the customer to expand the explanation of their issue.
+If you are not completely sure that you fully understand the customer's complaints, try asking probing questions that invite the customer to expand on the explanation of their issue.
 Be careful not to sound like you are challenging the customer or refuting the information that they have given you already; the goal is to gain more information so that you can better help the customer to resolve the problem.

 Step 3: Speak Calmly and Clearly